-

 What is the key legislation relating to anti-dumping duties, countervailing duties and safeguards?
 What are the authorities responsible for investigating and deciding whether these remedies are applied?

 U.S. antidumping and countervailing duty measures are authorized by Sections 701 – 783 of the Tariff Act of 1930 (as amended) (19 U.S.C. §§ 1671 – 1677n), while U.S. safeguard measures are authorized by Section 201 of the Trade Act of 1974 (19 U.S.C. § 2251).
-The U.S. Department of Commerce (“DOC”) and International Trade Commission (“ITC”) each play roles in U.S. antidumping and countervailing duty investigations.
-DOC investigates and determines whether imports are being dumped or unfairly subsidized, while the ITC investigates and determines whether such “subject imports” materially injure or threaten to materially injure the domestic industry producing the like product.
-The ITC is also the lead agency responsible for investigating and enforcing safeguard measures.
+The U.S. Department of Commerce (“DOC”) and International Trade Commission (“ITC”) each play a role in U.S. antidumping and countervailing duty investigations.
+DOC investigates and determines whether imports are being dumped or subsidized, while ITC investigates and determines whether such “subject imports” materially injure or threaten to materially injure the domestic industry producing the like product.
+ITC is also the lead agency responsible for investigating and proposing safeguard measures.

 -